|POLICY TITLE:||Carnegie Mellon University Computing Policy|

 Protecting Confidential Information

-Users who maintain confidential information, such as records relating to employees or students, are responsible for following privacy-related policies and laws.
+Users who maintain confidential information, such as records relating to employees or students, are responsible for following privacy-related policies, laws, and data use agreements.

 Protecting Personal Information